Dropkick Murphys: Born & Bred (2007–2022)

-After the band's performance on November 16, 2014, in San Antonio, Texas, the band was headed to Tulsa, Oklahoma for their next performance.
+After the band's performance on November 16, 2014, in San Antonio, Texas, the band was headed to Tulsa, Oklahoma, for their next performance.
 They also made a stop in Dallas to take Al Barr to the airport so he could fly home to attend the funeral of a close friend.
 Just north of Austin, Texas, the band's tour bus was involved in a fatal accident when a pedestrian suddenly ran onto the highway in front of the bus, in what is believed by police to be a suicide.
 Ken Casey said that "the band is pretty shaken up and don't want to talk about the situation, especially since they don't even know if the family has been notified yet".
 The band's bus was badly damaged and their driver was too upset over the tragedy, leading the band to cancel their Tulsa performance.
 The two acts scheduled to open for the band gave a free show for the fans in Tulsa at a different venue.
 In 2015, Ken Casey started Murphys Boxing promotion and served as a corner man for boxers such as Danny O'Connor (once ranked one of the top 15 boxers in the world) and Spike O'Sullivan.

-On June 22, 2015, Josh "Scruffy" Wallace left the band after twelve years, with the band stating via Facebook stating "We wish Josh and his family all the best going forward and thank him for his time with us."
+After twelve years with the band, Josh "Scruffy" Wallace departed on June 22, 2015, with the band stating via Facebook: "We wish Josh and his family all the best going forward and thank him for his time with us."
 Wallace would go on join the Mahones in early 2016.
-Lee Forshner, a former retired firefighter/paramedic, replaced Wallace as the band's touring and recording bagpipe player although he was never considered an official member of the band.
+Former retired firefighter/paramedic Lee Forshner replaced Wallace as the band's bagpipe player.
 The band's annual St. Patrick's Day tour in 2016 marked the band's 20th anniversary.
 The tour featured two new songs called "The Ghosts of Rock'n'Roll" and "Sandlot".